ubit-wp/ubit-wp.github.io/docs.md

 	2. Move your mouse over a `color` attribute table row and click `Edit`.
 	3. Change `Type` to `Color`.
 	4. Click `Update` button.
+4. To finish a setup of size variation attributes:
+	1. Go to `Products > Attributes`.
+	2. Move your mouse over a `size` attribute table row and click `Edit`.
+	3. Change `Type` to `Label`.
+	4. Click `Update` button.
-4. To make sure that Contact Form 7 works correctly:
+5. To make sure that Contact Form 7 works correctly:
 	1. Go to `Contact`.
 	2. Check and update a configuration of each contact form (e.g. sender and receiver email addresses, etc.).
 	3. Click `Save` button on each contact form if any changes were made.
-5. To setup Instagram Feed:
+6. To setup Instagram Feed:
 	1. Go to `Instagram Feed`.
 	2. Using your preferred connection method, connect to Instagram API.
 	3. Click `Save Changes` button.
-6. To finish a setup of Mailchimp for WordPress:
+7. To finish a setup of Mailchimp for WordPress:
 	1. Go to `Mailchimp for WP > Form`.
 	2. Click `Save Changes` button.
-7. To finish a setup of AddToAny Share Buttons:
+8. To finish a setup of AddToAny Share Buttons:
 	1. Go to `Settings > AddToAny`.
 	2. Change icon style to `36` pixels.
 	3. Change placement - untick checkboxes `Display at the bottom of posts on the front page` and `Display at the bottom of pages`.
 	4. Click `Save Changes` button.
-8. To get automatic theme updates:
+9. To get automatic theme updates:
 	1. Go to `Envato Market`.
 	2. Using your preferred connection method, Connect to Envato API.
-9. To replace some URLs which are still pointing to Ubit demo website:
+10. To replace some URLs which are still pointing to Ubit demo website:
 	1. Install and activate [Better Search Replace](https://wordpress.org/plugins/better-search-replace/) or [WP Migrate DB](https://wordpress.org/plugins/wp-migrate-db/) plugin.
 	2. Using a preferred plugin, find and replace URLs which are still pointing to Ubit demo website.
 To find specific Ubit demo website URLs - use view source functionality in your browser while viewing a frontend of your website.